smartkarma/frontend-guide/docs/ember-develop.md

 ### Deploy failed with auth error

 In some cases, you might not have access to `sk-stratus` or `sk-nimbus` servers.
 Please verify you have access by SSH those servers

+### Adding/updating font awesome assets
+After adding/updating font awesome assets, update `librariesRelease` version number in `sk-common/config/environment.js`.
+If the version number is not updated, the app will still use old asset files